Davenport brothers: Exposures

 The Davenports were rejoined by William Fay for a final American tour before William Henry's death in 1877.
 Fay settled in Australia and Ira Erastus lived in America until the two reunited in 1895 and toured with a show that failed.
 The magician John Mulholland also exposed the tricks of the Davenport brothers:

 A number of things immediately become less miraculous when it is known at times the Davenports employed as many as ten confederates.
 It was a night when a confederate was used that Alexander Herrmann (the stage magician known as Herrmann the Great) described in an article in the Cosmopolitan Magazine.
 The performance was being given in Ithaca, New York, and many Cornell College students were in the audience.
 They had brought "pyrotechnic balls so made as to ignite suddenly with bright light."
 When the lights were struck the Davenports were found to be on opposite sides of the stage waving musical instruments around in the air.

 Some from the spiritualist community also accepted that the Davenport brothers were fraudulent.
-From 1864–1869, Paschal Beverly Randolph worked on a biography of the Davenport brothers known as The Davenport Brothers: The World Renowned Spiritual Mediums, which was published by the brothers anonymously.
+From 1864 to 1869, Paschal Beverly Randolph worked on a biography of the Davenport brothers known as The Davenport Brothers: The World Renowned Spiritual Mediums, which was published by the brothers anonymously.
 Randolph had been a friend of the brothers since the mid-1850s.
 However, he never published the work because he later came to the conclusion that the brothers were "deliberate impostors".
 In his book Seership, Randolph publicly admitted he had been deceived by the brothers and regretted writing the biography.
 He wrote that "I am now satisfied that the data furnished were wholly untrue, and the alleged facts entirely imaginary, in a word, I believe that the D. B.'s are dead beats; in other words, that they are skilful jugglers, without the slightest real spiritual power about any of their performances."
 Randolph became convinced of the fraud of the Davenports by the spiritualist M. B. Dyott who wrote an expose of the Davenports in the Religio-Philosophical Journal in October 20, 1866.

 Magician Chung Ling Soo revealed the brothers trick known as the "Davenport Tie" in 1898.